Free guide for parents

 JAMA Network Open, 2026

 AI chatbots are the fastest-adopted technology in history.
-Your children are using them — for homework, for creative projects, for questions they won't ask you.
+Your children are using them.
+For homework, for creative projects, for questions they won't ask you.
 Most parents don't know.

 What kids are actually doing with AI